Should you delete inactive subscribers from your email marketing?

 Is this Business model driven or sound advice?

 Marketing is about building relationships.
-Despite the data presented by Mailchimp that suggests otherwise, to keep pestering people that clearly aren’t responding seems a bit, well, desperate.
+To keep pestering people that clearly aren’t responding seems a bit, well, desperate.

-At Websand we operate a similar business model – based on the number of customer records – however part of the reason we adopted that business model was to encourage clients to jettison customer or subscriber data that was now irrelevant.
-I must also point out, that we (Websand) create a relational data source for each client, whereas Mailchimp deals with lists.
+At Websand, our business model has always been based on the number of customer records.
+Part of the reason we adopted that business model was to encourage clients to jettison customer or subscriber data that was now irrelevant.

 So to be clear which side of the fence we sit on.
 (We) Websand encourage you to remove inactive data from your email marketing.